When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Muscle tension and chronic pain

-- Frequent illnesses due to compromised immune system
+- Frequent illnesses due to weakened immune system

 Energy and Motivation Changes: